Impact of the COVID-19 pandemic on the restaurant industry in the United States

 The COVID-19 pandemic impacted the United States restaurant industry via government closures, resulting in layoffs of workers and loss of income for restaurants and owners and threatening the survival of independent restaurants as a category.
+After the closings ended, restaurants continued to face staffing challenges.

 Within a week after the first closures, industry groups representing independent restaurateurs were asking for immediate relief measures from local, state, and federal governments, saying that as many as 75 percent of independent restaurants could not survive closures of more than a few weeks.
 By late July, nearly 16,000 restaurants had permanently closed.

 Restaurant closures started March 15 when Ohio Governor Mike DeWine ordered all bars and restaurants in the state to close their dining rooms and bars; within a week most other states followed suit.
 By March 23, industry experts were estimating nearly half of the industry's 15 million workers had been laid off.
 Insurers refused to cover the restaurants' financial losses via business interruption policies.

 Across the world, restaurants' daily traffic dropped precipitously as compared to the same period in 2019 as the coronavirus impacted the overall industry.
 Closures of restaurants caused a ripple effect among dependent industries such as food production, liquor, wine, and beer production, shipping, linen suppliers, fishing and farming and among musicians, florists, and delivery services.

+Ongoing staffing challenges after the initial fallout caused further closings which continued into the mid 2020s.